Business Guide To SSL / Secure Sockets Layer

 BONUS: Free SEO SSL Scanner

 If you want to err on the side of caution, check out this free SEO SSL scanner tool by Linksspy.com.
-Consider this: after analyzing the HTTPS settings of the top 10,000 domains, the team over at AHREFS found that only 10% of these websites has an ideal SSL/HTTPS set up (some were missing canonical HTTPS versions, some were using temporary instead of permanent redirects, and the list goes on.)
+Consider this: after analyzing the HTTPS settings of the top 10,000 domains, the team over at AHREFS found that only 10% of these websites has an ideal SSL / HTTPS set up (some were missing canonical HTTPS versions, some were using temporary instead of permanent redirects, and the list goes on.)

 Next steps

-Want to get your hands on a complimentary SEO audit by the Online Marketing Gurus?
+Want to get your hands on a complimentary expert SEO agency audit by the Online Marketing Gurus?
 We’ll audit your website, tell you how you’re performing in comparison with your competitors, and come up with a 12-month digital success plan for you.